 If you’ve ever watched any Kdramas, or Kvariety shows, you’ve probably seen games played from time to time.
 Playing and competing seem to be inherent in the nature of many Koreans.
 Play hard and to the best of one’s ability and take your losses well, this is an adage many of us should live by.

 Some of these games such as Tuho, the one where arrows are tossed into a pot, have a long history.
 Korea is a very old country in terms of civilization, and there are a few other ancient games that are still played today.
 Some of these games show obvious Chinese heritage such as Baduk (Chinese=Wei-Chi, English=Go) and Janggi, a Korean form of chess, somewhat similar to Chinese Chess from which it developed.
 Yut, also known as Yutnori, nyout and other names, doesn’t seem to have come to Korea via China.
-In many ways it appears to be a totally Korean game, although it has some passing similarities to the Parchessi/ Chaupad family of games from India.
+In many ways it appears to be a totally Korean game, although it has some similarities to the Chinese game of T’shu-p’u and the Parchessi/ Chaupad family of games from India.

 To me Yut is special, not only is it very Korean in nature it is remarkably easy to learn, fun to play, and easy to take anywhere.
 It can be played by all ages and it is one of those games that inevitably makes you laugh and have fun.
 It is on the surface a two person game, but usually it is played by more people who divide up into 2 teams.
 It is partially the team aspect that increases the enjoyment level because that turns it into a social game with bickering and arguing over moves, joy over good throws of the dice and a celebration when you take an opponent’s piece off the board.